William Bradford (Rhode Island politician): Early life and education

-William Bradford was born at Plympton, Massachusetts to Lt.
+William Bradford was born at Plympton, Massachusetts, to Lt.
 Samuel Bradford and Sarah Gray.
 He was a great-great-grandson of the William Bradford who had been Governor of the Plymouth Colony.
-The younger man first studied medicine at Hingham, Massachusetts and then practiced at Warren, Rhode Island.
+The younger man first studied medicine at Hingham, Massachusetts, and then practiced at Warren, Rhode Island.

 Career and revolution

-Bradford moved to Mount Hope Farm in Bristol, Rhode Island, where he was elected to the colonial assembly in 1761.
-He was elected to additional terms at various times up until 1803, and served as Speaker of the Assembly in several terms.
+Bradford moved to Mount Hope Farm in Bristol, Rhode Island, where he was elected deputy to the colonial assembly in 1761 and served through 1766, serving as speaker of the assembly in 1765 and 1766.
+He was reelected to the assembly in 1768 and served until he was elected as deputy governor in 1775.

 He expanded his abilities with the study of law, was admitted to the bar in 1767, and established a practice at Bristol.
 He served as Deputy Governor of Rhode Island from November 1775 to May 1778.
 He served as major general in command of the colony's militia from June–October 1775 until being relieved by Major General Joshua Babcock.
 He was elected to the Continental Congress in 1776, but did not attend.

-Bradford served on the Committee of Safety of Bristol County, Rhode Island and from 1773 to 1776 on the Committee of Correspondence for the Rhode Island colony.
+Bradford served on the Committee of Safety of Bristol County, Rhode Island, and from 1773 to 1776 on the Committee of Correspondence for the Rhode Island colony.
 When the British Navy bombarded Bristol on October 7, 1775, his home was among the buildings destroyed.
 He afterward went aboard ship to negotiate a cease fire.

+He returned as a deputy in the assembly in 1780 and served through 1792.
+He served as speaker from 1782 to 1796 and from 1791 to 1792.

 After the United States government was established, Bradford was elected to the United States Senate, taking office on March 4, 1793.
-He was the President pro tempore of the Senate from July 6, 1797 until he resigned from the Senate in October of that year.
+He was the President pro tempore of the Senate from July 6, 1797, until he resigned from the Senate in October of that year.
 He returned to his home in Bristol and died there in 1808.
 Originally buried in Bristol's East Burying Ground, his grave was later moved to the Juniper Hill Cemetery.